-At their most basic level, working capital loans are a way to manage small businesses daily operational expenses.
+Working capital loans are a short term option to manage small businesses' daily operational expenses.
 Working capital is what keeps a company afloat day in and day out.
-If you need to cover these day-to-day short term business expenses and pay bills, working capital loans provide a way to keep operations running smoothly with shorter terms and smaller loan amounts.
+If you need to cover these day-to-day short-term business expenses and pay bills, working capital loans provide a way to keep operations running smoothly with shorter terms and smaller loan amounts.

 Working capital loans aren’t used to purchase long-term investments or current assets but rather to fuel everyday cash-on-hand needs.
 These loans can cover anything from rent and payroll to debt payments and utilities if your existing assets and liabilities don’t add up.